Article | Last updated: 30/04/2020 | Ministry of Foreign Affairs

 The Ministry of Foreign Affairs advises against non-essential travel to all countries.
 This travel advice will remain in effect until further notice.

-On March 12 the General Director of Health urged everyone to avoid leisure travel, both domestically and internationally.
 All travellers arriving in Norway are to undergo quarantine for 14 days, regardless of whether they have symptoms.

 May I plan to travel on summer holiday?

 We do not know when circumstances will allow the Ministry of Foreign Affairs to amend its current travel advice.
 The Ministry is continually assessing the overall situation for Norwegian travellers.

 Norwegian nationals who travel abroad now despite this clear travel advice must not count on receiving consular assistance from the Ministry of Foreign Affairs to return home to Norway.
 That is the case in all situations where travel advice of this kind has been issued.